LoopKit/loopdocs/docs/gh-actions/gh-customize.md

     * You may have used a different location for Loop 3.2.x
     * This will **not** be supported for Loop 3.4

-For each customization you want to include, create a pair of lines consisting of the comment (must start with a #) followed by the curl statement pointing to the SHA-1 that has the customization.
+For each customization you want to include, create a pair of lines consisting of the comment (must start with a #) followed by the&nbsp;`curl`&nbsp;statement pointing to the SHA-1 that has the customization.

 Save the customization lines in your text file for later use in the build_loop.yml file.